awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 # Restoring an archived object<a name="restoring-objects"></a>

-Amazon S3 objects that are stored in the S3 Glacier or S3 Glacier Deep Archive storage classes are not immediately accessible\.
+Amazon S3 objects that are stored in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes are not immediately accessible\.
 To access an object in these storage classes, you must restore a temporary copy of it to its S3 bucket for a specified duration \(number of days\)\.
 For information about using these storage classes, see [Using Amazon S3 storage classes](storage-class-intro.md) and [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

-Restored objects from S3 Glacier or S3 Glacier Deep Archive are stored only for the number of days that you specify\.
+Restored objects from S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive are stored only for the number of days that you specify\.
 If you want a permanent copy of the object, create a copy of it in your Amazon S3 bucket\.
-Unless you make a copy, the object will still be stored in the S3 Glacier or S3 Glacier Deep Archive storage classes\.
+Unless you make a copy, the object will still be stored in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes\.

 To calculate the expiry date, Amazon S3 adds the number of days that you specify to the time you request to restore the object, and then rounds to the next day at midnight UTC\.
 This calculation applies to the initial restoration of the object and to any extensions to availability that you request\.
 For example, if an object was restored on Oct 15, 2012 10:30 AM UTC, and the number of days that you specified is **3**, the object is available until Oct 19, 2012 00:00 UTC\.
 If, on Oct 16, 2012 11:00 AM UTC, you change the number of days that you want it to be accessible to **1**, Amazon S3 makes the restored object available until Oct 18, 2012 00:00 UTC\.